kallax

 I wanted the site to be as simple as the idea: press play, hear music.
 No sign-ups, no trackers, no content marketing.
 Just a big play button over rotating images from Unsplash that evoke travel and distant places.
 Everything hand-coded: HTML, CSS, JavaScript hooked to a Shoutcast server.
 The backoffice is PHP, also hand-built, so I have complete control over the stream.
 All the branding, from the logo to the visual identity, is designed by me.

 One page.
 One button.
-Background images rotate through curated photography from Unsplash, evoking the feeling of travel and discovery.
+Background images rotate through curated photography from Unsplash, feeling of travel and discovery.
 No about page, no contact form, no text to scroll through.
 The music is the content.

 The stream isn't random.
 I built a system that picks from genre-weighted crates and distributes tracks throughout the day.
 Office hours get medium energy and steady drive.
 Nights shift toward deeper cuts and higher intensity.
 It sounds human because the rules are based on how I'd actually DJ.